Wood

 (perhaps her husband was Paterson),

-"who was a great feminist as well as being a poetess, composer
+says she was a great feminist, a poetess, composer

 Kemal Ataturk